Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

-\textit{Pseudocode privacy analysis.} Recall from Section~\ref{subsec:pseudocode} that decision variables of a mechanism are either (i) outputs of submechanisms, or (ii) variables computed solely as functions of other decision variables.
-In Algorithm~\ref{alg:histogram}, the variables $h$, $out$, $j$, $t$, and $\thr$ are decision variables, while $c$ is not: Variable $h$ denotes the privatized outcomes of $\tth$.
-Variable $out$ equals $q(h)$, where $h$ is a decision variable.
-Index $j$ is initially $1$ and is increased by $1$ when the privatized output of $\svt$ is $\top$.
-Time step $t$ is initially $0$ and is increase by $1$ at each step, independent of the input and other variables.
-Finally, variable $\thr$ is initialized and updated to values determined by $\eps, \beta, j, t$, where $\eps,\beta$ are fixed and $j, t$ are decision variables.
-It is important to note that the decision of updating variables $h$ (and consequently $out$) and $\thr$ depends only on the privatized output of $\svt$.
+\textit{Pseudocode privacy analysis.} Recall from Section~\ref{subsec:pseudocode} that untainted variables of a mechanism are (i) outputs of submechanisms, (ii) fixed values (e.g., privacy and accuracy parameters), or (iii) variables computed solely as functions of other untainted variables.
+In Algorithm~\ref{alg:histogram}, the variables $\eps$, $\beta$, $q$, $a$, $h$, $out$, $j$, $t$, and $\thr$ are untainted, while $c$ is not: The values of the variables $\eps$, $\beta$, and $q$ are fixed and independent of the sensitive data.
+Variables $a$ and $h$ denote the privatized outcomes of $\svt$ and $\tth$, respectively.
+Variable $out$ equals $q(h)$, where $h$ is an untainted variable.
+Index $j$ is initially $1$ and is increased by $1$ when $a=\top$.
+Time step $t$ is initially $0$ and is increased by $1$ at each step, independent of the input and other variables.
+Finally, variable $\thr$ is initialized and updated to values determined by the untainted variables $\eps, \beta, j, t$.
+It is important to note that the decision of updating variables $h$ (and consequently $out$) and $\thr$ depends only on the privatized output of $\svt$, i.e., the untainted variable $a$.